 One of the benefits most commonly associated with CBD is its anxiety-reducing effects.
 THC (the psychoactive compound found in marijuana) can cause a strong lethargy that can make sleeping difficult, but hemp-based CBD has low levels of THC, so its calming effects can ease you gently to sleep.

-Anxiety is one of the leading causes of insomnia, with racing thoughts and overthinking being able to keep you up all night.
-But how exactly does CBD reduce anxiety?
+Anxiety is one of the leading causes of most types of insomnia, with racing thoughts and overthinking being able to keep you up all night.
+But how exactly does CBD reduce anxiety at night?

 2. Combat chronic pain with a CBD ointment